Welcome | spec | C-PLOT | Support | Downloads | Users | Contact

 "font=string"

-sets the font used for the x11 high-resolution plot windows.
+Sets the font used for the x11 high-resolution plot windows.
 If the font is a scalable font, its size will be chosen to match the current size of the plot window.
 Otherwise, the font size will be fixed to either the value specified in the font name using the X Logical Font Description Conventions XLFD, or if the size fields are wild carded, the font size will be selected by the X server.

 "title=string"

-sets the title-bar text for x11 high-resolution plot windows.
+Sets the title-bar text for x11 high-resolution plot windows.
 In a comma-separated list of arguments to plot_cntl(), this one must appear last.

 "geometry=string"

-sets the size and position for x11 high-resolution plot windows.
+Sets the size and position for x11 high-resolution plot windows.
 The format of the geometry string is the same as expected by standard X windows applications, as in

 plot_cntl("geometry=512x380-0+10")